blahcat/blahcat.github.io/content/2021-01-10-browsing_registry_kernel_mode.md

   * Top-Level Keys = Root Keys
   * Sub Keys = Keys (as long as they aren't Root Keys)

-The best structure definition of a Hive I could find comes from [Windows Kernel Internals NT Registry Implementation](#link_1) (you'll find many references to the PDF in this post).
+The best structure definition of a Hive I could find comes from "Windows Kernel Internals NT Registry Implementation"[^1] (you'll find many references to the PDF in this post).

 ![image_alt](/img/950bbc05-e57e-4d49-96a4-9aefec9a8ef6.png)